degville/snap-docs/docs/how-to-guides/work-with-snaps/apps-and-aliases.md

 The namespace syntax (see above) is effective at preventing conflicts, but it's not ideal when applications have well known names that third-party scripts depend upon.
 This is where *aliases* are useful.

-For example, the [LXD container manager](https://linuxcontainers.org/lxd/introduction/) snap exposes the application as *lxd*.
+For example, [LXD](https://canonical.com/lxd) snap exposes the application as *lxd*.
 However, many third-party scripts depend on this being  *lxc*.
 To solve this issue, the LXD snap creates an alias for *lxc*.

 Aliases can be viewed with the `snap aliases` command: